gvwilson/snailz/README.md

 Surveys
 :   The locations where specimens are collected.
-    Each survey site is represented as a square grid of pollution readings.
+    Each survey site is represented as a square grid of pollution measurements.

 Specimens
 :   The snails collected from the sites.